 Prior to adoption of the Updates, we generally recognized revenues using the revenue recognition criteria of FASB ASC Subtopic 985-605, Software - Revenue Recognition.
 As a result of adoption of ASU No. 2009-14 on January 1, 2011, we will now typically recognize revenue using the criteria of FASB ASC Topic 605, Revenue Recognition.
 Historically, we were generally able to establish VSOE for undelivered elements in multiple-element arrangements as allowed by FASB ASC Subtopic 985-605 and, therefore, could typically recognize revenues for each element of multiple-element arrangements as the element was delivered.
 Under the new guidance our recognition of revenues may be recognized in an earlier period for a limited number of multiple-element arrangements for which VSOE could not be established for all undelivered elements under the previous guidance.
-For those arrangements, we will now determine the fair value of the undelivered elements through the use of TPE or ESP, and the recognition of certain revenues that would have been deferred under the previous guidance will likely be recognized at the time of delivery under the new guidance, provided all other criteria for revenue recognition are met.
-For the three months ended March 31, 2011, adoption of the Updates resulted in an increase in total revenues of approximately \$4.5 million.
-This increase was primarily the result of sales arrangements now accounted for under the guidance of ASU No. 2009-13 that contained undelivered elements for which VSOE of fair value could not be established as of March 31, 2011.
+For those arrangements, we will now determine a relative selling price for the undelivered elements through the use of TPE or ESP, and the recognition of certain revenues that would have been deferred under the previous guidance will likely be recognized at the time of delivery under the new guidance, provided all other criteria for revenue recognition are met.
+For the three- and six-month periods ended June 30, 2011, adoption of the Updates resulted in an increase in total revenues of approximately \$1.8 million and \$6.3 million, respectively.
+These increases were primarily the result of sales arrangements now accounted for under the guidance of ASU No. 2009-13 that contained undelivered elements for which VSOE of fair value could not be established as of June 30, 2011.
 We cannot reasonably estimate the effect of the adoption of these standards on future financial periods as the impact will vary depending on the nature and volume of new or materially modified arrangements in any given period.

-Effective January 1, 2011, our Policy for "Revenue Recognition and Allowances for Product Returns and Exchanges" was changed to read as follows.
+Effective January 1, 2011, we adopted the following policy for "Revenue Recognition."